New Brunswick Route 11: History

 A bypass of Caraquet opened to traffic in 2016.
 Also going south from exiting Route 11 from Portage Road to Bertrand.
 The 13 km construction started in 2013, then finished in 2016.

 In 2017, work was completed on a new interchange between Route 11 and 15 in Shediac, and 7 kilometres of twinned highway.

 Currently, two other sections of highway are being twinned.
 The first is from the south side of the Shediac River to the Cocagne River, and the second from the north side of the Cocagne River to the Little Bouctouche River, meaning the highway will revert to two lanes across the Cocagne River on the current bridge.

+Cultural significance

+New Brunswick Route 11 holds cultural significance within Acadian communities of northeastern New Brunswick.
+The highway is referenced in the French-language Acadian song « Highway 11 » by the local group Tradition, where Route 11 is portrayed as a symbolic “road home.”
+The song reflects the importance of Route 11 in connecting Acadian coastal communities and expresses themes of return, memory, and regional identity.